[Latest Update November 2025]

 Key Considerations for a Golf Mat

 Size - minimum width you will need if you want to be standing on the mat is 4 feet or 1.2m, this will allow you to hit off the same level as the ball and by standing on the mat, the mat will be more stable and not move around as much after you hit the ball.
 However if you want a more portable set up or have limited budget then smaller mats with good material will be the way to go.
-You can still get on the same level as the ball by standing on a door mat, puzzle mat etc.
+You can still improvise and achieve a level stance with the ball by standing on a door mat, puzzle mat etc.

-Material used - typically good mats will have a backing as well turf material on top
+Material used - typically good mats will have a base as well turf material on top

-- Backing - a good backing will give your mat more stability and will help to absorb the impact from the golf club, especially if you have a steep swing or intend to hit off a hard surface.
-Look for mats with a good EVA foam or rubber backing, with at minimum 10mm thickness.
+- Base- a good base will give your mat more stability and will help to absorb the impact from the golf club, especially if you have a steep swing or intend to place the mat on a hard surface.
+Look for mats with a good foam or rubber backing, with at an absolute minimum 10mm thickness.

 - Turf - do you want to be able to insert your own tee and be able to hit down and through the turf?
-If so a longer pile (35mm) will be your choice.
-If you are not too fussed then 10mm should be the absolute minimum to provide some give when striking the surface (with a thick backing of course).
+If so a longer pile (25mm+) will be your choice.
+If you are not too fussed then 10mm should be the absolute minimum to provide some give when striking the surface (with a thick base of course).

 Usage frequency / Forgiveness - in general, the more balls you intend to hit the more forgiving a mat you should consider.
 Hitting off a thin/unforgiving mat off a hard surface repeatedly is a sure recipe for injury (yep, from personal experience).
 In the long run, your body will not allow you to hit down and through the ball and your ball striking will actually suffer as a result.